 For example, marketing writes the outreach cadences.
 Then the marketing development specialists use them to follow up on MQLs generated by content.
 This makes marketing vital to the sales process.

-And when Cognism introduced market development representatives, we saw excellent results, as Alice explains:
+And when Cognism introduced marketing development representatives, we saw excellent results, as Alice explained:

 “Since introducing this role, we’ve created an incredible feedback loop, huge buy-in from the sales team, and conversions have skyrocketed from 3% to 10%.”

 How do MDRs align sales and marketing?